 Time zone: Croatia belongs to the GMT +1 time zone.
 The zone changes to GMT +2 the last Saturday in March until the last Sunday in October.

-Religion: The majority of population are Catholics, furthermore Orthodox Christians, Moslems and members of Protestant churches.
+Religion: The majority of population are Catholics, furthermore Orthodox Christians, Muslems and members of Protestant churches.

-Capital: Zagreb (779,145 inhabitants) - the economic, traffic, cultural and academic centre of the country.
+Capital: Zagreb (792,875 inhabitants) - the economic, transport, cultural and academic centre of the country.

 Coastline: 5,835 km, out of which 4,058 km comprise a coastline of islands, solitary rocks and reefs.

-Number of islands, rocks and reefs: 1,185; the biggest islands are Krk and Cres; there are 50 inhabited islands.
+Number of islands, rocks and reefs: 1,244; the biggest islands are Krk and Cres; while there are 50 inhabited islands.

 Highest peak: Dinara: 1,831 m above sea level.

-Climate: There are two climate zones in Croatia; a mild continental climate, partly also a mountainous climate, prevails in the inland, whereas a pleasant Mediterranean climate prevails along the Adriatic coast, with an overwhelming number of sunny days - summers are dry and hot, winters mild and moist.
-The average temperature in the inland: January 0 to 2°C, August 19 to 23°C; the average temperature at the seaside: January 6 to 11°C, August 21 to 27 °C; the sea temperature amounts to about 12°C in winter and 25°C in summer.
+Climate: There are two climate zones in Croatia; a mild continental, partly mountainous climate prevails in the inland, whereas a pleasant Mediterranean climate prevails along the Adriatic coast, with an overwhelming number of sunny days - summers are dry and hot while winters are mild and moist.
+The average temperature in the inland ranges from 0 to 2°C in January and from 19 to 23°C in August; while the average temperature along the coastline ranges from 6 to 11°C in January and from 21 to 27 °C in August; the sea temperature amounts to about 12°C in winter and 25°C in summer.

 Credit cards: Most hotels, restaurants, supermarkets and shops accept credit cards (American Express, Diners Club, Eurocard/Mastercard, Visa).